Level: Advanced (Level 3)Awarding Body: Edexcel

 2. Anglo-Saxon and Norman England Exam: 1 hour 30 minutes.
 20% of A Level

 3. Germany, 1871-1989: Exam: 2 hours 15 minutes.
 30% of A Level

 4. Coursework Maximum 4,000 words.
 20% of A Level

 What do I need to qualify for this course?

 You do not need to have studied History at GCSE, but you must have grade 4 (C) or above in English Language GCSE.
 It is important that you enjoy reading – History is still very much based around books – and that you have a genuine interest in investigating the past.

 The head of History is Roger Riley

-All course materials and extra reading are available on the VLE and in the college library, and you will receive advice on which books that may be worth purchasing.
+Course materials and extra reading are available on the VLE, on Teams and in the college library, and you will receive advice on books that may be worth purchasing.

-We shall be organising museum visits relevant to the course (Including the Museum of London, the Wallace Collection and the National Archives), as well as attending Sixth Form study conferences.
+We shall be organizing museum visits relevant to the course (Including the Museum of London, the Wallace Collection and the National Archives), as well as attending Sixth Form study conferences.